hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - Audit: for internal purposes and the agent does not prompt any message or input from end users
     - conditions of an endpoint to be checked: <span style="color: #bb6600;">Windows service and Windows firewall</span>
     - option to the client for remediation and requires the remediation within a certain timeframe: <span style="color: #bb6600;">Mandatory</span>
+  - inline posture node
+    - feature of ASA allowing users to be postured against Cisco ISE without requiring an inline posture node: <span style="color: #bb6600;">RADIUS Change of Authorization</span>
+    - used as a stop gap to support posture on VPN concentrator that didn’t support url redirection for posture discovery
+    - no longer offered or supported as vpn products support posture fully and newest use and Anyconnect no longer require url Redirection to work
   - enforce reauthentication of an endpoint session when an endpoint is deteleted from an identity group: <span style="color: #bb6600;">CoA</span